gofr-dev/gofr/docs/references/context/page.md

   ctx.Bind(&p)
   // the Bind() method will map the incoming request to variable p
   ```

+  ### Binding multipart-form data
+  - To bind multipart-form data, you can use the Bind method similarly.
+The struct fields should be tagged appropriately
+    to map the form fields to the struct fields.

+    ```go
+    type Data struct {
+    Name string `form:"name"`

+    Compressed file.Zip `file:"upload"`

+    FileHeader *multipart.FileHeader `file:"a"`
+    }
+    ```

+  - The `form` tag is used to bind non-file fields.
+  - The `file` tag is used to bind file fields.
+If the tag is not present, the field name is used as the key.

 - `HostName()` - to access the host name for the incoming request
   ```go